pablogs9/ThermalWhats/README.md

 Thermal Library
 ==============

-The Thermal Library is implements lots of commands according to the ESC/POS standard:
+The Thermal Library implements lots of commands according to the ESC/POS standard:

 - Start the serial connection with the printer
 - Format text: emphasis, underline, align, character size, text rotation, inverted colors (white text and black background).